mars-tu/mobileRobot/README.md

 ### robot
 ------------------
-* This package contains all the files related to robot and its configuration
+* This package contains robot URDF, worlds, maps for navigation.

 ### Setup and launching the simulation environment:-